NishchayShakya1/Collegemate/README.md

 # Collegemate

-An App that will keep you Updated with Coding Contests, Hackathons, Interships and Scholarships.
+An App that lets you Explore Coding Contests, Hackathons, Interships and Scholarships.

 # Features